 \section{Conclusions}

 We have determined projected rotational velocities (\vsini) for the 929 systems in the BLOeM survey of massive stars in the SMC.
-We used the Fourier transform method for single stars, while for SB2 systems a first attempt was made to determine \vsini\ for both components using a double Gaussian fitting approach.
-Summarizing the main results:
+We used the Fourier transform method for single stars, and for SB2 systems, a first attempt was made to determine \vsini\ for both components using a double-Gaussian fitting approach.
+We summarize the main results below.